-This recap of Dirty John Episode 2, “Red Flags and Parades”, contains spoilers.
+This recap of Dirty John Episode 2, “Red Flags and Parades,” contains spoilers.
 You can check out our thoughts on the previous episode by clicking these words.

-Debbie is distraught, so John suggests they add cameras to the home, so they can feel safe, inside and out.
-Apparently, it has nothing to do with the $80,000-$90,000 dollars Debbie keeps in a Gucci bag under her bed, you know, just to have for emergencies (more money, more problems, right?).
+Debbie is distraught, so John suggests they add cameras to the home so that they can feel safe, inside and out.
+Apparently, it has nothing to do with the $80,000-$90,000 Debbie keeps in a Gucci bag under her bed, you know, to have for emergencies (more money, more problems, right?).
 Nor is she concerned, more surprised than anything, that her new husband’s patients are mostly uninsured, so they pay him with cash (and he now would like for her to deposit it into her bank account for him, you know because banks don’t like to open accounts for doctors).
 They eventually install the cameras in the home and even her business, and her employee Nancy (Gilmore Girls‘ Keiko Agena) shows her how to access it from her phone.

 All of that is nothing compared to what her family finds out.
-Turns out John, who was telling them he was a soldier in Iraq, was never stationed there.
+It turns out John, who was telling them he was a soldier in Iraq, was never stationed there.
 In fact, he was living in the middle of nowhere in a desert in a mobile home at the time.
-Why would John lie about being a medic and solider in the armed forces?
+Why would John lie about being a medic and soldier in the armed forces?
 Speaking of being a medic, they find out John doesn’t have a medical license either, so where does he go every day when he leaves the house with scrubs?
-Where is the money coming from that he wants his new bride to basically launder in her private bank account?
+Where is the money coming from that he basically wants his new bride to launder in her private bank account?
 Debbie doesn’t know any of this yet, but she is so concerned about the letter he ripped out of her hands; she goes through John’s drawer and finds stacks of papers sent to him charging him with crimes like stalking, with several restraining orders.
 Why are these women charging John with these crimes (even more head-scratching, why would he keep these in an unlocked drawer for anyone to find, but series’ like these don’t ask us to be logical), and why hasn’t John told her about them?

-Now that Dirty John is entering its sensationalized format, the series can settle in nicely for fans of the genre (think Eric McCormick’s television film Who Is Clark Rockefeller or John Stamos’s The Two Mister Kissel’s).
+Now that Dirty John is entering its sensationalized format, the series can settle nicely for fans of the genre (think Eric McCormick’s television film Who Is Clark Rockefeller or John Stamos’s The Two Mister Kissel’s).
 This is basically a very long Lifetime genre film, so I don’t expect things to improve, and there is nothing wrong with enjoying some indulgent television.
-I’ll just keep pointing out the flaws of its poorly-outlined plot, the cringe-worthy dialogue, and the disingenuous character reactions, in the hopes it gets better.
+I’ll keep pointing out the flaws of its poorly-outlined plot, the cringe-worthy dialogue, and the disingenuous character reactions in the hopes it gets better.
 It’s how I show my love.